bbqz007/zhelper/memory/README.md

 slab allocator is using std containers, which will call new during allocator's constructure.

-that would call instance many times during allocator's constructure, and cause dead lock.
+that would call the singleton instance many times during allocator's constructure, and cause dead lock.

 solution 1: